 The last application of machine learning is for exploration and discovery.
-This is an area that unsupervised algorithms truly excel but supervised methods can also support exploration.
-Sometimes you may find yourself just sitting on a mound of data and you’d like to know what sort of relationships or patterns exists in the data.
-Using methods like mutidimensional scaling and hierarchical clustering will help you explore and gain perspectives of the data that just isn’t possible with simple descriptive statistics.
+This is an area where unsupervised algorithms truly excel, but supervised methods can also support exploration.
+Sometimes you may find yourself just sitting on a mound of data and you want to know what sort of relationships or patterns exists in the data.
+Using methods like mutidimensional scaling and hierarchical clustering will help you explore and gain perspectives on the data that just aren’t possible with simple descriptive statistics.

 Measuring Good Performance

 At the core of good learning is good feedback.
-If you’re creating models and algorithms and never checked if they were doing well, you’d be doomed to repeat the same mistakes and improvement would be nigh impossible.
-This is such a fundamental concept that several techniques have been developed to measure performance within supervised algorithms and also why unsupervised algorithms are generally not used to prove (or disprove) a theory.
-We won’t have the space to go into the mathematical details for each method, instead we will discuss a few basic approaches and some of the terms for further exploration.
+If you’re creating models and algorithms and never check if they are doing well, you’re doomed to repeat the same mistakes and improvement is nigh impossible.
+This is such a fundamental concept that several techniques have been developed to measure performance within supervised algorithms.
+It’s important to understand that unsupervised algorithms are generally not used to prove (or disprove) a theory.
+We don’t have the space to go into the mathematical details for each method; instead this section explains a few basic approaches and some of the terms for further exploration.

 Following common sense, the best way to measure the performance of any predictive algorithm is to simply see how well it predicts (or how poorly it predicts if you are a pessimist).
-There is no single approach that will be perfect, so you will want to choose an approach that performs better than all the approaches available (and not toss out a helpful approach simply because its imperfect).
-All of the fancy math formulas that describe this are just variations on a simple theme: if you are working with quantitative values, you will select the approach where predictions are the closest to the observations.
-If you are working with a classification system you will want to choose the model with the highest number of correct classifications.
-We will spend a little time on these two approaches.
+There is no single, perfect approach, so you will want to choose an approach that performs better than all the available approaches (don’t toss out a helpful approach simply because it’s imperfect).
+All of the fancy math formulas that describe this process are just variations on a simple theme: If you are working with quantitative values, select the approach in which predictions are the closest to the observations.
+If you are working with a classification system, choose the model with the highest number of correct classifications.

 Within classic regression analysis, the difference between the calculated prediction and the observed value is squared for each of the values and then added up.
-When the difference is squared, it amplifies the larger distances and emphasizes the smaller values and gives a better indication of quality.
+When the difference is squared, it amplifies the larger distances and rewards the smaller values and gives a better indication of quality.
 The fancy term for this is the sum square of errors (SSE).
-In the grand tradition of multiple ways to express the same thing, this may also be called the error sum of squares, sum square of residuals (SS residual) or the residual sum of squares (RSS).
+In the grand tradition of multiple ways to express the same thing, this is also called the error sum of squares, sum square of residuals (SS residual), or the residual sum of squares (RSS).

+[AU: Below, more TE changes.
+Okay?
+Thanks, Kevin (PjE)]

+[AR: slight change, but it’s a good suggestion]

-Since the SSE is just adding things up, larger sample sizes have larger SSE values.
-Which makes them impossible to compare between a training data set and the test data set.
-To standardize the SSE, the SSE can be dividing by the sample size and the result can be compared when the sample size is not the same.
-That term is called the mean squared error (MSE).
+Since calculating SSE involves adding the squared differences, , larger sample sizes have larger SSE values.
+That makes it impossible to compare between a training data set and the test data set when they don’t have the same number of data points.
+To standardize the SSE, it is divided by the number of data points (sample size) and the result can be compared when the sample size is not the same.
+That result is called the mean squared error (MSE).
 Prior to the concept of a training data set and test data set, this was (and still is in default classic approaches) calculated on the data set used to train the model.
-The challenge with just relying on the MSE of the training data is it is prone to overfitting (see note on overfitting).
-One approach to comparing quantitative models and algorithms is calculate the MSE and compare across multiple approaches and feature selections as we’ll see when talk about cross validation and bootstrapping below.
+The challenge with just relying on the MSE of the training data is that it is prone to overfitting (see the sidebar on overfitting).
+One approach to comparing quantitative models and algorithms is to calculate the MSE and compare it across multiple approaches and feature selections.
+You’ll read more about this process in the section about cross validation and bootstrapping later in the chapter.

-type="note"
+type="general"

 Overfitting